-Sameer is deeply committed to various CSR activities of Jakson Group which are based on the three pillars of education, environment and community services.
-The philosophy of Jakson’s CSR program is to serve the society in a sustainable manner.
+Sameer is deeply committed to CSR activities of Jakson across three pillars of education, environment and community services.
+The whole objective is to serve the society in a responsible and sustainable manner.

 Sameer is a graduate in Electronics Engineering from Pune University.
-He is alumni of Harvard Business School from which he completed the prestigious “Owner President Management” program.
+He is an alumni of Harvard Business School.
 His interests include music, traveling and reading books on leadership & spirituality.

 However, there were a few hobbies I engaged in with passion.
 Collecting Indian stamps and coins was one of them.
 I still remember standing in queues to purchase mint stamps and first day covers.
 Till date, I am proud of my rich collection of Indian mint stamps from the year 1947 till 2010.
 I also have a knack for sketching and picked it up actively during my teenage years.
 While, I have not made a sketch for years now, I do intend to get back to it after my retirement.